jerseycheese/BootHillGM/Docs/UserStories.md

    - Status: Open
    - Priority: Medium

+### Closed Bugs

+1. [BUG-000] Example Resolved Bug
+   - Description: Brief description of the resolved bug
+   - Resolution: How the bug was fixed
+   - Closed Date: YYYY-MM-DD

-8. [BUG-09] API Error: Insufficient Resources
+2. [BUG-09] API Error: Insufficient Resources
 - Description: API calls to the Gemini model are failing due to insufficient resources.
 - Steps to Reproduce:
   1. Interact with the AI in the Game Session
   2. Observe console errors
 - Expected Behavior: API calls should succeed and return content
 - Actual Behavior: POST request fails with ERR_INSUFFICIENT_RESOURCES
 - Status: Open
 - Priority: Critical (prevents core functionality)

-9. [BUG-010] Infinite Rendering Loop in Combat System
+3. [BUG-010] Infinite Rendering Loop in Combat System
     - Description: The CombatSystem component is causing an infinite loop of updates.
     - Steps to Reproduce:
       1. Enter a combat scenario in the Game Session